criteo-cookbooks/nssm/TLDR.md

 ## Usage

+Advanced usage of NSSM.

+### Examples

+When dealing with an argument that contain spaces, add triple double quotes `"""` around it:

+    nssm 'service name' do
+      program 'C:\\Windows\\System32\\java.exe'
+      args '-jar """C:/path/with spaces to/my-executable.jar"""'
+      action :install
+    end

+When dealing with an arguments that require interpolation and handling of spaces, then encapsulate the entire args using `%Q{}` notation and use `"""` around the arguments containing spaces:

+    my_path_with_spaces = 'C:/path/with spaces to/my-executable.jar
+    nssm 'service name' do
+      program 'C:\\Windows\\System32\\java.exe'
+      args %Q{-jar """#{my_path_with_spaces}"""}
+      action :install
+    end

 ### Attributes

 - `node['nssm']['src']` - This can either be a URI or a local path to nssm zip.